 Sylviane Nuccio, recently connected but already have gotten a lot of value from reading her blog.

-Enstine Muki for featuring me on his blog, and sharing valuable and super resourceful content on his blog.
+Enstine Muki for featuring me on his blog.

-Maxwell Ivey, aka the blind blogger, for showing the blogging and entrepreneurial world what can be achieved with passion and determination, regardless of the obstacles life throws at us.
+Maxwell Ivey, aka the blind blogger, for showing the blogging and entrepreneurial world what can be achieved with passion and determination, regardless of the obstacles that life throws at you.

 Sue Anne who writes at Successful Blogging and who also mentioned me in an experts roundup post, truly appreciated.